fbpx

 COMMUNITY SAILING

 There’s no better place to get out on the water than Mystic Seaport Museum.
 No matter your age or skill level, it’s easy to find the right sailing class for you.
+With full and half-day camps, homeschool and afterschool sailing, adult sailing, racing, and more, there is a perfect fit for everyone.

 Our junior and adult programs are for beginner and intermediate sailors using Dyer Dhows, Prams, and c420 dinghies.
 Sailing classes are taught by experienced US Sailing certified sailors.
 The Sailing Center at Mystic Seaport Museum is an US Sailing accredited community sailing center.

 Safety is our first priority at the Mystic Seaport Museum Sailing Center.
 All staff are certified in Red Cross first aid, CPR/AED.
 All staff have been trained to prevent and respond to emergencies on and off the water.
 We adhere to strict policies regarding safe powerboat operation, concussion response, and on-the-water management.
 Our staff includes Red Cross certified lifeguards, US Sailing certified sailing instructors, and U.S. Coast Guard licensed captains.
 For summer camps, all camps are licensed by the State of Connecticut.
 Staff and campers wear PFDs and sunscreen and carry water bottles at all times while on the waterfront.
 We have an 8:1 sailboat to safety boat ratio at all times.